-- 1951 States could voluntarily elect social security coverage for public employees not covered under a public retirement system by entering into Section 218 Agreements with SSA. - 1955 States could extend social security coverage to employees (other than police officers and firefighters) covered under a public retirement system. - 1965 Medicare becomes law.
-Employees covered for social security under a Section 218 Agreement are automatically covered for Medicare beginning July 1, 1966. - Apr 20, 1983 Beginning this date, coverage under a Section 218 Agreement cannot be terminated (unless the governmental entity is legally dissolved). - Apr 01, 1986 Employees hired on or after this date are mandatorily covered for Medicare only, unless specifically excluded by law.
-For state and local government employees hired before April 1, 1986, Medicare coverage may be elected under a Section 218 Agreement. - Jan 01, 1987 Beginning this date, State Social Security Administrators are no longer responsible for collecting social security contributions from public employers or for verifying and depositing the taxes owed by public employers.
-Since that date, public employers pay Federal Insurance Contributions Act (FICA) taxes directly to the Internal Revenue Service (IRS) in the same manner as private employers. - Jul 02, 1991 Beginning this date, most state and local government employees are subject to mandatory social security and Medicare coverage, unless they are (1) members of a public retirement system, or (2) covered under a Section 218 Agreement. - Aug 15, 1994 The Social Security Independence and Program Improvements Act of 1994 established the SSA as an independent agency, effective March 31, 1995.
+January 1, 1951 Beginning this date, states could voluntarily elect social security coverage for public employees not covered under a public retirement system by entering into a Section 218 Agreement with SSA.
+January 1, 1955 Beginning this date, states could extend social security coverage to employees (other than police officers and firefighters) covered under a public retirement system.
+July 1, 1966 Beginning this date, employees covered for social security under a Section 218 Agreement are automatically covered for Medicare beginning July 1, 1966.
+April 20, 1983 Beginning this date, coverage under a Section 218 Agreement cannot be terminated unless the governmental entity is legally dissolved.
+April 1, 1986 Employees hired on or after this date are mandatorily covered for Medicare only, unless specifically excluded by law.
+For state and local government employees hired before April 1, 1986, Medicare coverage may be elected under a Section 218 Agreement.
+January 1, 1987 Beginning this date, State Social Security Administrators were no longer responsible for collecting social security contributions from public employers or for verifying and depositing the taxes owed by public employers.
+Since that date, public employers pay Federal Insurance Contributions Act (FICA) taxes directly to the Internal Revenue Service (IRS) in the same manner as private employers.
+July 2, 1991 Beginning this date, most state and local government employees became subject to mandatory social security and Medicare coverage, unless they are (1) members of a public retirement system, or (2) covered under a Section 218 Agreement.
+August 15, 1994 The Social Security Independence and Program Improvements Act of 1994 established the SSA as an independent agency, effective March 31, 1995.
 This act also increased the FICA exclusion amount for election workers from \$100 to any amount less than the threshold amount mandated by law in a calendar year.
-(To verify the current year amount, see www.socialsecurity.gov/slge/election_workers.htm.)
+(To verify the current year amount, see the SSA website.)
 States were authorized to amend their Section 218 Agreements to increase the FICA exclusion amount for election workers to a statutorily mandated threshold.
-It also amended Section 218 of the Act to authorize all states the option to extend social security and Medicare coverage to police officers and firefighters who participate in a public retirement system.
-(Under previous law, only 23 states were specifically authorized.) - Oct 21, 1998 Public Law 105-277 provided a 3-month period for states to modify their Section 218 Agreements to exclude from coverage services performed by students.
-This provision was effective July 1, 2000, for states that exercised the option to take this exclusion. - Mar 2, 2004 Social Security Protection Act of 2004 (Public Law 108-203) enacted, requiring public employers to disclose to newly hired public employees that they are earning retirement benefits not covered by social security; closing the Government Pension Offset loophole and allowing Kentucky and Louisiana the option to provide a divided retirement system.
+It also amended Section 218 of the Act to allow all states the option to extend social security and Medicare coverage to police officers and firefighters who participate in a public retirement system.
+(Under previous law, only 23 states were specifically authorized.)
+October 21, 1998 Public Law 105-277 provided a 3-month period for states to modify their Section 218 Agreements to exclude from coverage services performed by students.
+This provision was effective July 1, 2000, for states that exercised the option to take this exclusion.
+March 2, 2004 Social Security Protection Act of 2004 (Public Law 108-203) enacted, including provisions: requiring public employers to disclose to newly hired public employees that they are earning retirement benefits not covered by social security; closing the Government Pension Offset loophole (see Chapter 11); and allowing Kentucky and Louisiana the option to provide a divided retirement system.